תפארת

 Transformation through Harmony

-Truth is accessed through selflessness: rising above your ego and your prejudices, enables you to realize truth.
+Rising above my ego and my prejudices will enable me to realise the truth implicit in each event.
 The imbalance of love and discipline (and for that matter, any distortion) is a result of a subjective, hence limited perspective.
-Introducing truth, by suspending personal prejudices, allows you to express your feelings (including the synthesis of Chesed and Gevurah) in a balanced fashion.
+Introducing truth, by suspending personal prejudices, allows me to express my reality in a balanced fashion.

 The Sefirah on the Tree of Life